JoelLefkowitz/paths/README.md

 ### Notes

-Cross platform support for file discovery and iteration will be added in a future release:
+Cross platform support for file discovery and iteration can be added in a future release:

 - `exists`
 - `lexists`